ddorn/AsciidotsDebugger/readme.md

 #### Installation and use

+The grapical interface is based on pygame, so you need to have it installed.

+    pip install pygame

-In the folder you want:
+Then in the folder you want:

     git clone https://github.com/ddorn/AsciidotsDebugger
     cd AsciidotsDebugger
     python debugger.py samples/fibonnaci.dots

-And enjoy it !
+Enjoy it !

 ### Remarks